kigiri/dom-js/pimp-my-style/pimp-my-style.en.md

 On each click on the page, a function `pimp` is triggered.
 Write the body of that function so that the button's class is altered:

-- Add in order the next class of the `styles` array
+- Add in order the next class of the `styles` array provided in the data file below
 - When the end of the array is reached, remove backwards each class
 - Toggle the class 'unpimp' when removing classes